-Include in suitable parts of the curriculum age appropriate material on the strengths, advantages and disadvantages of democracy and how democracy works in the UK, in contrast to other forms of government, in other countries.
+The curriculum should include suitable parts of the curriculum, age-appropriate material on the strengths, advantages and disadvantages of democracy and how democracy works in the UK, in contrast to other forms of government, in other countries.

-NIA will be pro-active in ensuring that all students within the school have a voice, that is heard and listened to, for example by having democratic processes for the election of a School Council, whose members are voted for by the students.
+NIA will be pro-active in ensuring that all pupils within the school, have a voice, that is heard and listened to, for example by having democratic processes for the election of a School Council, whose members are voted for by the Pupils.